avilesj/csr-react-boilerplate/README.md

-# Client Side Rendering React + StyledComponents with Webpack
+# Client Side Rendering React + Redux + StyledComponents with Webpack

 This is my boilerplate so I don't have to deal wtih webpack setup again, for a while... for javascript :D